Estrella-Explore/gcc_strict-flags/README.md

 sh ./make.sh ./demo/foo.cpp
 ```

-The executable file `foo.out` is in the same directory as your code file.
+The executable programme `foo.out` is in the same directory as your source code file.